researchbite/RBReader/docs/jargon-translator.md

 ## Overview

-- **Paragraph streaming**: Each paragraph is sent to OpenAI's API and replaced in place as the response streams back.
-Users see text update live.
+- **Paragraph streaming**: Each paragraph is overlaid with a translucent span while tokens stream in from OpenAI.
+The original text stays visible until the stream finishes, then it is seamlessly replaced.
 - **Caching**: Translated paragraphs are stored in `data-translated-text` attributes so switching the toggle doesn't retranslate.
 - **Restoration**: Original text is kept in `data-original-text` attributes, allowing the translator to revert to the exact source wording.
 - **Design**: When enabled the reader container receives a `.jargon-free` class that applies a clean sans-serif font and relaxed line height.